 Flight heritage: 25 IFM Nano thrusters have been used in space to date with many more already delivered and waiting for next launch.

-Comet-1 CubeSat and Microsatellite Water Thrusters by Deep Space Industries are simple, launch-safe, and cost-effective electrothermal propulsion systems that use water as a propellant.
-Comet-1 thrusters are the ideal balance of cost and performance, occupying a place in the market between low-cost, low-performance cold gas and resistojets, and high-cost, high-performance monopropellant and electric systems.
-The Comet-1 design is scalable from CubeSats to small microsatellites, with a highly-flexible interface suitable for a wide range of spacecraft sizes.
-Comet-1 thrusters are inert, launch-safe, and also safe for deployment from the International Space Station.
+Comet CubeSat and Microsatellite Water Thruster by Bradford Space is a simple, launch-safe, and cost-effective electrothermal propulsion system that uses water as a propellant.
+Comet thrusters are the ideal balance of cost and performance, occupying a place in the market between low-cost, low-performance cold gas and resistojets, and high-cost, high-performance monopropellant and electric systems.
+The Comet design is scalable from CubeSats to small microsatellites, with a highly-flexible interface suitable for a wide range of spacecraft sizes.
+Comet thrusters are inert, launch-safe, and also safe for deployment from the International Space Station.

 ExoTerra Resource’s Halo is a miniaturized centerline-cathode Hall-effect thruster that uses magnetic fields to focus and accelerate a plasma to generate thrust.
 The Halo system operates on a flexible range of inert gases and storable propellants without combustion.
 The current version of Halo has demonstrated operation between 75 and 400 W with thrust ranging from 4 to 34 mN and Isp from 700 s to 1500 s.
 Designed for CubeSats, Halo fits within a 7.5 cm diameter by 4 cm long volume (excluding mission unique gas fittings), and weighs just 0.6kg.